Raphman90/PeopleSearch/README.md

 A Web Application using WebAPI and a front-end JavaScript framework (e.g., Angular, AngularJS, React, Aurelia, etc.)
 Use an ORM framework to talk to the database
 Unit Tests for appropriate parts of the application

+In order to run the application, you must use version 15.7.3 or newer of Visual studio 2017. set it up for .net development with c#

+you will also need to down load the .Net Core 2.1 SDK if you have not already, found here: https://www.microsoft.com/net/download

+after those two steps, you should open up the solution (PeopleSearch.sln) and press F5.
+The project should build and you should see the website.
+NOTE: running the project for the first time may give you a 500 error.
+I found that deleting the project and redownloading it solved that problem.

+on the page you will see a text box to enter your search criteria as well as a number of fields that are used to Add your own people to the database.

+The search button will initiate the search, and the slow search button will imitate a longer load time for the search.

+There are Three people seeded for the search for your convienince: Raphael Rosa, Arnold Schwarzenegger, and Jane Doe.

+after completing a search, you are free to edit or delete people from the database.
+NOTE: if everyone is deleted from the database, the seed function will be called, replacing the original three entries.

+I use the Entity Framework to act as an intermediary for the database, and Jquery to handle front end ajax calls.

+in order to see the unit tests run you should be able to open up the PersonControllerTests in the PeopleSearchTest project, then selecting the test menu option, then run all tests.

+Thank you for looking at my app, and I look forward to hearing feedback!